lukereding/thoughts_on_giving_talks/thoughts_on_giving_talks.md

 # best practices:

-## have a conversation with your audience; don't lecture
+## have a conversation with your audience. don't lecture
 The best talks I've been to are conversations, where the presenter is leading you through their thought processes and telling a story.
 Most presenters give more of a lecture than a conversation when giving a talk, but lectures are (honestly) often boring.
 By giving a lecture we also tend to emulate other lecturers and teachers we've seen, most of which don't give good or compelling presentations.
 Think of a talk as a conversation between you and your audience, not a lecture.

 ## assume people know less than you think they do